softlayer/softlayer-python/README.md

 ## Compatibility

-We recommend the latest versions of the browsers and platforms below for the best performance and readability.
-For legacy browsers, the Modernizr plugin does its best but it's not perfect.
-Additionally, we use JS to render on-page elements.
+For the best performance and usability, we recommend the latest versions of the browsers and platforms below.
+As for legacy browsers, the Modernizr plugin does its best but it's not perfect.
+And like most sites today, we use JS to render on-page elements.
 If it's disabled in your browser, you might not see those elements.

 Starting from the best to the worst, we suggest the following:

-* Chrome (100%)
+* Chrome (~100%)
-* Safari (75%)
+* Safari (~75%)
-* Firefox (50%)
+* Firefox (~50%)
-* Opera (50%)
+* Opera (~50%)
-* Internet Explorer (25%)
+* Internet Explorer (~25%)

-See the table below for a comparison of OS platforms and browsers.
+The table below is a comparison of OS platforms and browsers.

 | Platform    | Chrome  | Firefox   | Internet Explorer   | Opera   | Safari          |
 | ----------- | ------- | --------- | ------------------- | ------- | --------------- |